Last updated on 9th December 2022

 You can also add dates, notes, and attachments to your tasks – so that your team has everything they need to get the job done.

 Everyone working on your project has their own login that they can use to view their tasks and each other’s.
-It’s easy to do this by switching between the “My Tasks” tab and the “All Tasks” tab:
+It’s easy to do this by using the ‘Filter’ options on your tasks screen.

 Decide on a communication strategy